 Preserve Lamorinda Open Space

-For years, developers have said Moraga’s open space and ridgelines are adequately protected by existing policies…but is this true?
+For years, developers have said Moraga’s open space and ridgelines are well protected by existing regulations…but is this true?

 |Development Project||# Housing Units||Status|